 Yes, the Centre’s resources at 71 Fenchurch Street have a wealth of historical information on ships.
 Highlights of the collection include complete collections of Lloyd’s Register of Ships and Lloyd’s Register of Yachts as well as World Fleet Statistics, Casualty Returns and ship biographies.

-There is no centralised source of information relating to shipwrecks that occurred before 1741.
-Between 1875 and 1904 a list of vessels removed from the British Register was published in the Mercantile Navy List.
-Early ‘posted’ editions of the Lloyd’s Register of Ships often include the fate of a vessel.
-Brief ship details and the date and place of loss have been recorded in the Quarterly Casualty Returns since July 1890.
+Brief ship details and the date and place of loss have been recorded in the Lloyd's Register Casualty Returns, published quarterly since July 1890.
 This does not pertain to lives lost at sea, as one might expect, but to total losses of ocean-going merchant ships over 100 gross tonnes.
-Copies of the Lloyd’s Register Casualty Returns can be viewed in the Heritage & Education Centre Library.

 The Heritage & Education Centre Library has a complete collection of the Lloyd’s Register of Yachts 1878 to 1980, and Lloyd’s Register of Classed Yachts 1981 to 1996, 1999, 2000, 2002.
 This is an annual Register, which lists British and Foreign yachts classed by Lloyd’s Register, yachts belonging to subscribers to Lloyd’s Register publications and certain other yachts above a specified size.